code-builders/curriculum/warm-ups/form-practice.md

 ## Form Practice

 Create a simple HTML page (either static or within Rails) with a form that submits to this url: ``http://requestb.in/1h4akn21``.
 This is a special URL that allows us to debug form submissions.
-You can view form submissionThe form should have the following:
+You can view form submission [here](http://requestb.in/1h4akn21?inspect).
+The form should have the following:

 - A `POST` method
 - A text field named `email`